The easiest way to find out about St. David’s United Church is to come to a church service on Sunday mornings at 10:30am.

 Certainly not.
 Just sharing in a church service is gift enough.

 If you do want to make a donation, there will be a voluntary offering taken during the service to support the ministry of the congregation and mission work beyond St. David’s.
 Guests and newcomers should never feel obligated to give.
 In fact, everyone is free to give according to their own circumstances and desires.

 Other than an invitation to stand (as one is able and wishes) during times of singing, there are no patterns that should catch a guest by surprise.

-About once a month, the congregation is invited to share in communion - a ritual common to almost all Christian churches where Jesus' last supper is remembered.
-Currently we are using rice crackers and grapes, washed and offered to you in a personal (seperate) muffin liner.
+About once a month, the congregation is invited to share in communion - a ritual where Jesus' last supper is remembered.
+We offer juice and bread (including g.f. option).

 Everyone is invited to participate in all aspects of the church service including Communion, but there is not requirement to receive.